otmaneelallaki/MinesweeperGameShiny/README.md

 Whoever interested in playing games is more than welcome to use this app.
 It is a challenging game that can be enjoyed by players of all ages.

+## <ins>How To install the App:</ins>

+The instructions to install the R package "minesweeper" are as follows:

+  - download the "minesweeper_0.1.0.tar.gz" file above
+  - Open R console or RStudio and run the following command :
+      1. > 'install.packages("path/to/minesweeper_0.1.0.tar.gz", repos = NULL, type = "source")'
+      2. > 'library(minesweeper)'

 ## <ins>How To Use This App:</ins>